Surface singularities and planar contact structures: The homological obstruction

 \begin{example} Consider the Legendrian surgery diagram of Figure~\ref{f:paolo}, where $k > 2$ and the Legendrian tangles $L_0, \dots, L_k$ satisfy the following properties: \begin{itemize} \item the closure of $L_0$ is a Legendrian knot with $1-k < \tb(L_0) < 0$; \item for each $i > 0$ the closure of $L_i$ is a Legendrian link; the closure of the \emph{arc} in the tangle is a Legendrian knot $L^0_i$ with $\tb(L^0_i)\in\{-1,-2\}$ for each $i$; \item at least one of the knots $L_0, L_1^0, \dots, L_k^0$ is nontrivial. \end{itemize} Then the corresponding Stein 4-manifold $(W,J)$ is not diffeomorphic to a plumbing of spheres, but it contains a configuration of homology classes that satisfy the assumptions of Theorem~\ref{general}.
 Therefore, the boundary $(Y,\xi)$ of $(W,J)$ is not a planar contact manifold. \end{example}

-Finally, we observe that the technique of the proof of Theorem~\ref{general} does indeed have a limit.
-Indeed, the configuration corresponding to the plumbing graph of the Seifert fibered space $M(-2;1/2,1/2,1/4)$ is unobstructed, as the following embedding (of intersection forms) exhibits:
+Finally, we observe that the technique of the proof of Theorem~\ref{general} has a limit.
+Indeed, the configuration below gives no obstruction to planarity simply by looking at intersection forms, as the intersection form given by the graph in the figure can be embedded into the intersection form of the unique symplectic filling of $L(6,5)$.
+The filling $W$ is associated to the open book $(S^1\times I, \tau^6)$, where $\tau$ is the right-handed Dehn twist along the core of the annulus, and the underlying 4-manifold of the filling is diffeomorphic to a linear plumbing of five spheres of self-intersection $-2$.
+There are six vanishing cycles, $\alpha_1,\dots,\alpha_6$, all parallel to the core of the annulus; the homology classes of the spheres in the plumbing are $[\alpha_1-\alpha_2]_W, \dots, [\alpha_5-\alpha_6]_W$.
+The embedding we seek is then given as follows (here we omit the suffix for the homology classes for readability):

-Note that this embedding is in fact realised in the intersection form of the (unique) filling of $L(6,5)$ associated to the open book $(S^1\times I, \tau^6)$ (here $\tau$ is the right-handed Dehn twist along the core of the annulus); the underlying 4-manifold is diffeomorphic to a linear plumbing of five spheres of self-intersection $-2$ (represented by $\alpha_1-\alpha_2, \dots, \alpha_5-\alpha_6$).
+The boundary of the plumbing given above is the Seifert manifold $M\! \left (-2; \frac 12, \frac 12, \frac 14 \right )$.
+It has three tight contact structures, each presented by a contact surgery diagram directly coming from the plumbing graph~\cite{Tos} (see also~\cite{Gh,LS3}).
+Theorem~\ref{general} gives no information on planarity of these contact structures; however, Theorem~\ref{sing2} shows that two of them (one conjugate to the other) are not planar.
+We do not know whether the third one (which is self-conjugate) is planar or not.